-Professor Congleton is the BB&T Professor of economics at West Virginia University.
+Professor Congleton is the Truist Professor of Economics at West Virginia University.
 He joined the Department of Economics at West Virginia University in 2011, after a long association with the Department of Economics and Center for Study of Public Choice at George Mason University.
-He is currently co-editor of Constitutional Political Economy, a past-president of the Public Choice Society, a past director of the Center for Study of Public Choice, and has published and lectured widely on the political economy of public policy, constitutional history, and constitutional theory.
+He is currently co-editor of Constitutional Political Economy, a past-president of the Public Choice Society, a past director of the Center for Study of Public Choice.
+He has published and lectured widely on the political economy of public policy, constitutional history, and constitutional theory.

 His books focus on the political economy of political institutions.
+Solving Social Dilemmas: Ethics, Politics, and Prosperity (Oxford University Press, 2022) explores the many roles that internalized ethical dispositions play in economic development-in the emergence of attractive societies, the extent of commercial networks, and in the politics that tend to extend or constrain them.
+In general, it concludes that a subset of ethical dispositions tends to promote economic development and democracy, while others undermine them.
 Perfecting Parliament: Liberalism, Constitutional Reform and the Rise of Western Democracy (Cambridge University Press 2011) provides a public choice-based explanation of the emergence of Western democracy.
 It argues that the rise of liberalism, new economies of scale in economic production, and new technologies of information and organization disrupted the medieval constitutional bargaining equilibrium and produced a long series of constitutional bargains that gradually produce liberal democracy.
 Improving Democracy through Constitutional Reform (Springer, 2003) analyzes the effects of constitutional reform on policies and economic developments within Sweden during the past two centuries.
 Politics by Principle Not Interest (Cambridge, 1998, written with Nobel prize winner James Buchanan) analyzes how a generality rule can improve the stability and performance of democratic governments.